BSE24-14-SignLanguageProject/Sign-Language-Converter-Flutter/README.md

 git clone https://github.com/Tre7o/Sign-Language-Converter-Flutter.git

-3. Create your Branch and checkout to your branch: eg. git checkout -b fidelsBranchListsExcercise
+3. Create your Branch and checkout to your branch: eg. git checkout -b my-branch

 4. Add and test out your feature